Economy of Cork: Information Technology and pharmaceuticals

 Information Technology multinationals such as Apple, Amazon, EMC, IBM, McAfee Ireland Limited, SolarWinds, Siemens and VMware INC have a presence in the city.
-As of 2017, there are about 140 multinationals operating out of Cork, which employ almost 32,000 people.
+As of 2020, there were over 190 multinationals operating in Cork, employing approximately 43,000 people in the area.
+Over 6,000 people were based at Apple's Hollyhill campus in 2020.

-The area around Cork is home to a number of pharmaceutical and bio-pharmaceutical companies, with a number of pharmaceutical companies located in Little Island and Ringaskiddy.
+The area around Cork is also home to a number of pharmaceutical and bio-pharmaceutical companies, with a number of pharmaceutical companies located in Little Island and Ringaskiddy.
+Of ten new drug-substance plants established in Ireland between 1975 and 1986, six were established in the Cork area.